harshrawate/Roxiler-Systems-Assignment/README.md

 # Store Rating Platform

 A full-stack web application that allows users to submit and manage ratings for stores.
-Built with **React (Vite), Node.js, Express, and PostgreSQL**, this platform features a robust Role-Based Access Control (RBAC) system for System Administrators, Store Owners, and Normal Users.
+Built with **React (Vite), Node.js, Express, and PostgreSQL**, this platform features a robust Role-Based Access Control (RBAC) system for System Administrators, Store Owners, and Normal Users

 ## 🚀 Features